DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-induction-tutor-materials.md

 #### Subject and curriculum

-- 3.10 Every teacher can improve pupils’ literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines.
+- 3.10 Every teacher can improve pupils' literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines.

 - 3o Teaching unfamiliar vocabulary explicitly and planning for pupils to be repeatedly exposed to high-utility and high-frequency vocabulary in what is taught.